Must-Read Magical Realism Books for Christmas

 What if you could have one more day with someone you lost?
 That’s the underlying premise of this novel that blends It’s a Wonderful Life and Groundhog Day into a compelling holiday read.

 Diana is no longer looking forward to Christmas.
-Her fiance, Linus, was critically injured in a bike accident, and she’s losing hope that he’ll ever open his eyes again.
+Her fiancé, Linus, was critically injured in a bike accident, and she’s losing hope that he’ll ever open his eyes again.
 The night before Christmas Eve, she finds a hidden snow globe of their small town and realizes that Linus bought it for her before the accident.
 The next day should have been Christmas Eve, but instead, Diana wakes up on December 4th, the day of the accident.

 Book Summary

-Time-Travel Christmas book cover
+A Time-Travel Christmas

 Book Summary

 It’s Christmas Eve 2022, and things aren’t going well for Elizabeth.
 Her job has been downsized, and her boyfriend has broken up with her.
 Things go from bad to worse when she learns that her beloved grandmother has passed away unexpectedly.
 Now she’ll be spending the holiday season planning a funeral.
-Broken-hearted, Elizabeth makes a wish on the brightest star in the Christmas Eve Sky – to see her grandmother one more time.
+Broken-hearted, Elizabeth makes a wish on the brightest star in the Christmas Eve Sky to see her grandmother one more time.

 On Christmas Eve 1957, Dodie is at home taking care of her sick little sister while her mom picks her dad up from the airport.
-Betsy’s fever suddenly spikes to a dangerous high and the snowstorm knocks out the power and phone lines.
+Betsy’s fever suddenly spikes to a dangerous high, and the snowstorm knocks out the power and phone lines.
 When her parents are late returning home and Betsy becomes non-responsive, Dodie begins to panic.
-Then a woman appears at the front door saying she’s lost.
-She feels vaguely familiar to Dodie, and Dodie certainly needs help, so she opens the door and let’s Elizabeth in.
+Then a woman appears at the front door, saying she’s lost.
+She feels vaguely familiar to Dodie, and Dodie certainly needs help, so she opens the door and lets Elizabeth in.

-This time travel Christmas novella focuses on family and togetherness rather than romance.
+This time-travel Christmas novella focuses on family and togetherness rather than romance.

-Boyfriends of Christmas Past book cover
+Boyfriends of Christmas Past

 Book Summary

 Emma Wallace is a digital designer who has always lived by the work-before-play mantra.
-This year, though, she’s promised her every-patient boyfriend that this year she’ll spend Christmas with him, rather than in the office.
+This year, though, she’s promised her ever-patient boyfriend that this year she’ll spend Christmas with him, rather than in the office.

 But that was before she learned that she had a chance at winning the account for a huge corporate rebranding.
-As Christmas Eve draws near with her deadline still looming, Emma debates on breaking her promise and jeopardizing her relationship with Sam.
+As Christmas Eve draws near with her deadline still looming, Emma debates breaking her promise and jeopardizing her relationship with Sam.

 She is visited by three boyfriend “ghosts” of Christmases past, who come bearing the gift of hindsight.